s0lst1c3/silentbridge/README.md

 ## Overview

 Silentbridge is a toolkit for quickly bypassing 802.1x port security first presented at DEF CON 26.
-It improves upon existing techniques for bypassing 802.1x-2004, and some new techniques for attacking both 802.1x-2004 and 802.1x-2010 via their authentication process.
+It provides the first documented means of bypassing 802.1x-2010 via its authentication process, as well as improvements to existing techniques for bypassing 802.1x-2004.

 You can check out the accompanying PowerPoint slides, blog, and whitepaper at [https://digitalsilence.com/blog](https://digitalsilence.com/blog).
 A link to the recorded talk will be added to the blog post when made available by DEF CON.